frantisekfery/scala-excercise/src/main/resources/theory/BookATicket.md

 a TicketReservingFailed event.
 6) The **Notification Service** is listening for these events TicketReserved and TicketReservingFailed.
-On receiving one of these, it sends a notification (it could be an email or an SMS) to the user indicating whether the operation was successful (it will also tell that it is reserved for 15 minutes waiting for payment) or failed.
+On receiving one of these, it sends a notification (it could be an email or an SMS) to the user indicating whether the operation was successful or failed.
+If it was successful it will also tell that it is reserved for 15 minutes waiting for payment.
 7) The user then has this duration to complete the payment for their booking.
 They can do this by making a POST /payments request to the **Payment Service**, including the booking details.
 If the Payment Service confirms the payment, it will emit a PaymentSuccessful event.
 If the Payment Service doesn't receive a payment within